-A business’s executives, leadership, and board of directors are sources of sensitive, privileged, and confidential information, and that makes them primary attack vectors for hackers.
+A business’s executives, leadership, and board of directors are sources of sensitive, privileged, and confidential information, and that makes them primary cyber attack vectors for hackers.
 That’s why a robust executive protection program that protects these individuals both online and off is paramount.

 According to FBI statistics, CEO fraud is now a $12 billion scam.
 And when private information about these high-profile, high-net-worth individuals is exposed online, it carries a high degree of risk for both that individual and his or her business—not to mention threats against the physical security of the executives and their families.
 The threat is so significant that Facebook’s board of directors recently granted Mark Zuckerberg a $10 million yearly allowance to pay for the personnel, equipment, and services needed to keep him and his family safe.

 But it’s not just the high-profile executives of the world who need sophisticated protection.
-In today’s digital world, even those who practice stealth wealth are targets of hackers who practice the utmost due diligence in identifying targets and exploiting their most private details.
+In today’s digital world, even those who practice stealth wealth are targets of hackers who practice the utmost due diligence in identifying targets and form cyber attacks exploiting their most private details.
 So even if you don’t flaunt your wealth to the public, anything that exists in the digital world is fair play.

 Today C-level executives are twelve times more likely to be the target of social incidents and nine times more likely to be the target of social breaches than in years past.
 Taking the safety of their business, associates, and family seriously means taking their own safety seriously.
 It’s now crucial for executives to work together with their physical and cyber security teams alike to understand risks in the physical and digital landscapes and develop a plan that protects against it all.

 Here are five things to know about improving an executive’s security posture.